arbor-sim/arbor/README.md

 An installation guide and library documentation are available online at [Read the Docs](http://arbor.readthedocs.io/en/latest/).

-[Submit a ticket](https://github.com/arbor-sim/arbor) if you have any questions or want help.
+[Submit a ticket or start a discussion](https://github.com/arbor-sim/arbor) if you have any questions or want help.

 ### Citing Arbor